Self-supervised learning

 import torch

-# create a dataset from your image folder
+# Create a dataset from your image folder.

-dataset = data.LightlyDataset(input_dir='./my/cute/cats/dataset/')
+dataset = data.LightlyDataset(

-# build a PyTorch dataloader
+# Build a PyTorch dataloader.

 dataloader = torch.utils.data.DataLoader(

-dataset, # pass the dataset to the dataloader
+dataset, # Pass the dataset to the dataloader.

-shuffle=True, # shuffling is important!
+shuffle=True, # Shuffling is important!

 Note